-- Then add a few chili slices if you prefer a hot ponzu sauce.
+- Add a few chili slices if you prefer a hot ponzu sauce.

 You only need 5 ingredients to make this classic teppanyaki sauce.
-These are canola oil (1/2 cup), soy sauce (3 tbsp), sugar (2tbsp), rice-wine vinegar (1/4 cup), ginger (3 tbsp; chopped).
+These are canola oil (1/2 cup), soy sauce (3 tbsp), sugar (2 tbsp), rice-wine vinegar (1/4 cup), and ginger (3 tbsp; chopped).

 This is also a rich and sweet sauce and is perfect for thinly sliced meats.

 This sauce goes well with all types of meat dishes.
-If you are using it as a marinade, you can add sesame seeds and minced garlic as toppings.
+If you’re using it as a marinade, you can add sesame seeds and minced garlic as toppings.

 This recipe is a combination of sake with:

 The combination of ingredients creates a tangy and aromatic sauce or marinade.
 This goes well with meat and fish dishes.
-When use as a marinade, marinate the meat for several hours to cause the flavor to be absorbed by the meat.
+When used as a marinade, marinate the meat for several hours so the flavor is absorbed by the meat.

 Teppanyaki sauces are usually composed of spices and soy sauce.
 It enhances the flavor of meats and may have a high sodium content.